eigentaylor/eigentaylor.github.io/_previews/2026-04-01-condorcet-approval.md

 We have a hierarchy of compromises that a Condorcet method can make.

 1. $C_\infty$ simplifies the data by assuming voters have transitive preferences, and allows voters to truncate and express indifference, but allows all possible rankings at the cost of not being able to guarantee a Condorcet winner.
 2. $C_2$ simplifies the data by assuming voters can project their preferences into a partition of candidates into "acceptable" and "unacceptable" sets.
-This is a simplification and compromise that results in the complete elimination of all issues that arise from the Condorcet paradox, while still generally electing the best candidate almost all of the time,
+This is a simplification and compromise that results in the complete elimination of all issues that arise from the Condorcet paradox, while still generally electing the best candidate almost all of the time.
 3. Plurality voting restricts $C_2$ to a single choice for the top tier, which allows it to maintain the properties of $C_2$, but is an arbitrary restriction that does not greatly simplify the data, *and* leads to significantly worse outcomes.

 $C_2$ is the maximal level that maintains a "reasonable" level of preference expression, still gives excellent outcomes, while still allowing the Condorcet method to work "perfectly".